gbmhunter/blog/content/programming/machine-learning/machine-learning-on-an-embedded-system/_index.md

 and coffee time again!
 I’m starting to get the jitters.

-This builds the firmware image, including tensorflow lite and benchmark programs.
+This builds the firmware image, including TensorFlow Lite and benchmark programs.

 Holding down the “bootsel” button while powering on the Pico4ML makes the Pico4ML appear as a mass removable drive (sda):